pytorch/xla/TROUBLESHOOTING.md

 ```

 If you see `aten::` ops other than `nonzero` and `_local_scalar_dense`, that usually means a missing
-lowering in PyTorch/XLA, feel free to open a feature request for it on github issues.
+lowering in PyTorch/XLA.
+Feel free to open a feature request for it on [GitHub issues](https://github.com/pytorch/xla/issues).

 ## Environment Variables